Luke0094/A-Better-Way-Through-Internet/README.md

 Google Remote Desktop "exclude remotedesktop.google.com"

-Any coupons website that will input pop ups before showing the code
+Any coupons website that will input pop ups before showing the code (you might want to just refresh the page there, otherwise your cookies will be injected with ref codes)
 </details>

 > **3) Install Privacy Badger**